Shaun Frank

 Shaun Charles Frank (born June 7, 1982) is a Canadian DJ, singer-songwriter and record producer.
 He was a part of the band Crowned King and later left that to join Envy.
 He ventured on his own after Envy broke up and has collaborated with EDM artists around the world.
 He has many charting singles and remixes credited to his name.
-He is one half of the EDM duo [Kasablanca].

 Career

 Shaun Frank was the singer of Crowned King, a Canadian pop/rock band.
 After that, Frank was involved with The Envy, a Canadian alternative/rock band which was managed by Simmons Records, Gene Simmons' label.
 The Envy opened for KISS in 2010 on their Hottest Show on Earth Tour.
 Shaun started his new path after The Envy broke up because of external problems with some band members.
 Many collaborations with renowned artists of international EDM scene are to his credit (such as Oliver Heldens, Borgeous, KSHMR, DVBBS, and The Chainsmokers).

 Frank's remix of Grandtheft and Delaney Jane's song "Easy Go" was featured in the official remix EP.
 He released the song "Heaven" with American DJ KSHMR who remixed it twice.
 In 2016, Frank co-wrote the chart-topping single "Closer" by The Chainsmokers.
 His single "Let You Get Away", which features Ashe was released.
 The song peaked on Billboard's Dance/Mix Show Airplay chart at 36.
+The song received a nomination for Best Dance Recording at the 2017 Juno Awards.

+Since 2020, Frank has been part of the electronic duo Kasablanca under the pseudonym Micky Kasablanca, which he leads with Viktor Kasablanca.
+Kasablanca embarked on a world tour in 2024 and 2025 to promoted their debut album, Higher REsolution, with stops in North America, and India.